bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 Context modules also have functions for creating, updating and deleting objects, as well as hooks for federating or indexing in the search engine.

-Here is a sampling some of current extensions and modules:
+Here is an incomplete sample of some of current extensions and modules:

 - `Bonfire.Me.Accounts` (for managing and querying local user accounts)
 - `Bonfire.Me.Users` (for managing and querying both local and remote user identities and profiles)